Blotz/blotz.github.io/content/posts/2025-08-19-Schober-Sau/index.md

 1. Preheat oven to 200c

-2. add 500ml boiling water to the tray and bake
+2. add 100ml boiling water to the tray and bake (enough to cover bottom of pan)

 3. After 30 minutes, reduce to 170c and top up with veg stock.
 Roast for 3 hours.

 4. Keep topping up with veg stock every 30 minutes.

 5. Halfway through the bake, temporarily flip the roast, so the bottom gets nicely baked too.

+It should never stew in the sauce, keep the liquid nice and low